 Emeritus Board Members

-Mark Evans is a partner in the Bricker & Eckler LLP Construction and OSHA groups.
+Mark Evans is a partner in Bricker Graydon.
 Located in the Cincinnati-Dayton office, Mark represents owners on a variety of construction matters, including drafting contract documents, defective and/or non-conforming workmanship claims, delay claims and bid disputes.
 As a former project engineer for the City of Columbus’ Construction and Inspection Division, he scheduled and supervised inspectors for various construction projects and managed a $20 million infrastructure installation of sanitary sewers, water lines, roads and bridges.
 As a structural engineer, he performed preliminary layout and estimation of new and existing bulk material handling facilities; designed and engineered structures, including transfer towers, trusses, tunnels and foundations; and inspected existing structures for structural integrity.
 As a soils and concrete testing technician, he performed pavement coring for testing and conducted field concrete tests and site soil investigations.

 Joseph U. Meyer

-A native of Covington, Meyer received his law degree from Northern Kentucky University, a master’s degree in urban affairs from St. Louis University and a bachelor’s degree from Bellarmine College.
+Meyer received his law degree from Northern Kentucky University, a master’s degree in Urban Affairs from St. Louis University and a bachelor’s degree from Bellarmine University.
 He has also completed the Program for Senior Executives in State and Local Government at the John F. Kennedy School of Government at Harvard University.
 He has been married to his wife, Dale, since 1974.
-They have four grown children.
+They have four adult children.

 Dudley Taft is President and Chief Executive Officer of Taft Broadcasting Company in Cincinnati, Ohio.
 Formerly he served as President and Vice Chairman of the predecessor company, Taft Broadcasting Company from 1976-1987, as well as other company positions from 1967-1976.
 Previously, he served as an attorney at Koteen and Burt in Washington, D.C. from 1966-67.
 He graduated from Taft School in 1958; Graduated in 1962 from Yale University with B.A.
 Degree, and Graduated from University of Virginia Law School in 1966, LLB Degree.

-Taft Serves on several Boards of Directors, including Duke Energy, UNIFI, Fifth Third Bancorp, Tribune Company and Newport Aquarium’s WAVE Foundation.
-Besides serving on the WAVE Foundation Board, Taft serves the community in the following capacities: Chairman, Cincinnati Association for the Arts; Trustee, Cincinnati Institute of Fine Arts; Trustee, Boys & Girls Clubs of Greater Cincinnati; Trustee, Cincinnati Convention & Visitors Bureau; President, Louise Taft Semple Foundation.
+Taft has served on many Boards of Directors, including Duke Energy, UNIFI, Fifth Third Bancorp, Tribune Company and Newport Aquarium’s WAVE Foundation.
+Besides serving on the WAVE Foundation Board as Emeritus, Taft serves the community in the following capacities: Chairman, Cincinnati Association for the Arts; Trustee, Cincinnati Institute of Fine Arts; Trustee, Boys & Girls Clubs of Greater Cincinnati; and President, Louise Taft Semple Foundation.
 Mr. Taft was a co-founder of both Newport Aquarium and WAVE Foundation.